CIVIC SOCIETY AWARDS 2018

 Thanks to everyone who sent in nominations.
 And congratulations to all our award winners.
 Please keep your eyes open for worthy buildings for our next awards in 2020.

 WINNER: WREKIN WHISKIES

-The logo uses italics to bring to life the name Wrekin Whiskies while the rich green painted exterior with shutters to match hints at the Shropshire countryside including the Wrekin.
+The logo uses italics to bring to life the name Wrekin Whiskies while the rich green painted exterior with shutters hints at the Shropshire countryside. including the Wrekin

 This shop brings a new meaning to the toast “To All friends around the Wrekin”.